ARE YOU A NEURODIVERSITY-AFFIRMING CLINICIAN?

 Psychologist | Program Author | Researcher | Sessional Lecturer | Speaker

-Connie first created Social Stencil in 2008 for an independent Sydney girls’ school to address toxic friendship dynamics and relational aggression.
-Following promising early outcomes, she commenced a PhD with the University of Melbourne.
 In 2021, Connie invited Australian neurodiversity-affirming advocates to critically review Social Stencil, leading to a significant redesign and the neurodiversity-affirming program it is today.

-Connie continues her academic work with the University of Melbourne as a Research Supervisor and Sessional Lecturer.
+Connie continues to develop Social Stencil, creating practical tools evaluated by continued academic research in her roles as a Research Supervisor and Sessional Lecturer at the University of Melbourne.
 In 2025, she was awarded the University of Melbourne Arts Alumni Giving Award for bringing neurodiversity-affirming learning to the Master of Educational and Developmental Psychology and Clinical Psychology programs.